araobp/unity-sabae/README.md

 [code](./SabaeCity_RenderStreamingTest) <= I leave it intact for a while.
 I use this signalling server for this: https://github.com/araobp/signalling-server.

+Maybe, I will try out Furioos in future for mobile.

 ## Reference

 - Unity Render Streaming: https://docs.unity3d.com/Packages/com.unity.renderstreaming@2.0/manual/index.html